MarkNenadov/HaveIBeenKwned/README.md

 A Kotlin interface to the haveibeenpwned.com API (https://haveibeenpwned.com/).

-NOTE: This project is broken until support for V3 API is introduced.
+NOTE: I dropped breaches support until I have a chance to introduce API v3 support.

 ### Service ###